vlexvnder/legal123webpres/WebPres.md

 ![](feature-model-black.png)

-The plot above tells us about conditional dependencies.
-That means you interpret it by assuming all other features are held constant -- what is the likelihood of an arrest being made if you are Race out of Place vs not, with every other feature assumed.
-You can interpret the bars as how much each factor contributes to the "likelihood" of being arrested at a stop.
-For example, to interpret, if you are stopped as a pedestrian while Black, you have a higher likelihood of being arrested when stopped, while if you are stopped in a vehicle while Black, your likelihood of being arrested rather than cited at this stop is lower.
+This model shows if you are stopped as a pedestrian and percieved as Black, you have a higher likelihood of being arrested when stopped.
+Uf you are in a vehicle your likelihood of being arrested rather than cited at this stop is lower.

-Here, you can see that for Black subjects in San Jose, because there are no census tracts in which a Black person can be "Race in Place," the "Race_OOP" has no bearing on the likelihood of being arrested at a stop.
+You can see that for Black subjects in San Jose, because there are no census tracts in which a Black person can be "Race in Place," the "Race_OOP" has no bearing on the likelihood of being arrested at a stop.
 However, you can also see that if the census tract is primarily Asian or Pacific Islander, a Black person "out of place" in that census tract is much more likely to be arrested at a stop compared to majority Hispanic or majority white census tracts.

 ### Model: Asian experience in San Jose
 ![](feature-coef-asian.png)